-Another little gem of Soviet cinema is Tri Topolya na Plyuschikhe, from 1968, directed by Tatyana Lioznova and written by long-lived dramatist Alexander Borshagovski.
-It’s an unassumig story, visually simple yet rather touching, which, through a brief episode in the life of a villager, displays before us – with great narrative and interpretative skill – a number of very genuine and well defined characters, while sets forth several exquisitely chosen sides of rural and urban lives in mid XXth century Russia.
+Another little gem of Soviet cinema is Tri Topolya na Plyuschikhe, year 1968, directed by Tatyana Lioznova and written by long-lived dramatist Alexander Borshagovski.
+It’s an unassumig story, visually simple yet very touching, that through a brief episode in the life of a villager portrays to us – with great narrative and interpretative skills – a number of genuine and well defined characters, while sets forth several exquisitely chosen sides of rural and urban lives in mid-20th-century Russia.

-In barely 75 minutes runtime the creators of this rather unknown work manage to present to us the longings and joys, the hardships, problems, hopes and concerns of a few human types belonging to that country at that time: the rude frankness of peasants, the diverse attitudes -often ambiguous from a personal point of view- towards the bolshevik system, its goods and bads; the old shepherd whose wisdom and experience we’re only hinted at; a philantropist local courier, crippled of war, understanding and good-natured, who endures the best he can his bad tempered wife; an uncouth, dry man, unpopular because of his nondrinkenness, part time poacher, who tries to keep himself and his family, to some extent, free and independent from the omnipresent kolkhozy (collective farms in the Soviet Union, based on joint property of the produced goods, featuring an excessively rigid and bureaucratic administration); a fat grumpy woman, quite a character, who fully supports ‘the system’; the typically rustic way -almost devoid of sophism and artifice- in which friendships and relations arise; the child who listens to Edith Piaf’s Non, je ne regrette rien on a small radio without barely understanding the lyrics; and among them all, Nurka, a woman native to a neighbouring village who, with unhinhibited resignation, takes charge of the tough domestic tasks and manages to pass on her spontaneous joy to the folks she deals with…
+In barely 75 minutes runtime the creators of this rather unknown work manage to present to us the longings and joys, hardships, problems, hopes and concerns of a few human types belonging to the country at the time: the rude frankness of peasants, the diverse attitudes – often ambiguous from a personal point of view – towards the bolshevik government, its goods and bads; the old shepherd whose wisdom and experience we’re only hinted at; a philantropist local courier, a good-natured war crippled, who endures the best he can his bad tempered wife; an uncouth and dry man, unpopular because of his nondrinkenness, part time poacher, who tries to keep himself and his family free and independent, to some extent, from the omnipresent kolkhozy (collective farms in the Soviet Union, based on joint property of the produced goods, featuring an excessively rigid and bureaucratic administration); a fat grumpy woman, quite a character, who fully supports ‘the system’; the typically rustic way -almost devoid of sophism and artifice- in which friendships and relations arise; the child who listens to Edith Piaf’s Non, je ne regrette rien on a small radio without barely understanding the lyrics; and among them all, Nurka, a woman native to a neighbouring village who, with unhinhibited resignation, takes charge of the tough domestic tasks and manages to pass on her spontaneous joy to the folks she deals with…

-All these people, rather traditional in ways and ideas, contrast with those from Moscow, a city which we are described as ‘lazy’, yet bustling and varied: long-haired youngsters on -rather backwards- Western fashion clothing; the night bird miss-groover-trendy who admires London and Paris without having ever been there, out of sheer snobism; the wife trying to free herself from a brutal husband whom she doesn’t love any longer; the old Uzbekh ‘immigrant’ who barely knows any Russian and has travelled some thousand miles – sporting an astonishing pragmatism – to meet his daughter’s family; and of course the ever-present taxi driver, a lonely man, war orphan, midway between the gentleman and the rogue, yet capable of being touched by tenderness, and whose life we guess routine and grey despite being spiced up every single day by all kinds of people who take his car.
-A Moscow of huge circuses and broad avenues, that grows tall and wide at a frantic pace admitting new inhabitants from all corners of the Union and accommodating them in monotonous appartment blocks like human hives….
+All these people, rather traditional in ways and ideas, contrast with those from Moscow, a city which we are described as ‘lazy’, yet bustling and varied: long-haired youngsters on -rather backwards- Western fashion clothing; the night bird miss-groover-trendy who admires London and Paris out of sheer snobism; the wife trying to free herself from a brutal husband whom she doesn’t love any more; the old Uzbekh who barely knows any Russian and has travelled some thousand miles – sporting an astonishing pragmatism – to meet his daughter’s family; and of course the ever-present taxi driver, a lonely man, war orphan, midway between the gentleman and the rogue, yet capable of being touched by tenderness, and whose life we guess routine and grey despite being spiced up every single day by all kinds of people he gives rides to.
+A Moscow of huge circuses and broad avenues, that grows tall and wide at a frantic pace admitting new inhabitants from all corners of the Soviet Union and accommodating them in monotonous appartment blocks like human hives….

-Notwithstanding all these characters, the director skillfully presents them not as a chaotic collage, nor as a set of bright but disjointed pieces in a mosaic, but as frames finely tuned with the course of action, without sharp edges nor lacking continuity (in fact, only by a deliberate count up, afterwards, one can realize how many of them go past the screen in such a rather short time); and they all seem realistic, plausible and relevant.
+Notwithstanding all these characters, the director skillfully presents them not as a chaotic collage, nor as a set of bright but disjointed pieces in a mosaic, but as frames finely tuned with the course of action, without sharp edges nor lacking continuity (in fact, only by a deliberate count up, afterwards, one can realize how many of them go past the screen in little over an hour); and they all seem realistic, plausible and relevant.

 The plot is extremely simple: housewife Nurka travels two hundred miles off her village in order to sell at the Moscow market – where prices are more convenient – a caseload of homemade ham.
-Her main concerns -perfectly understandable, by the way – are these two: being paid a fair price for the meat and, most of all, being charged a fair fare when commuting from the end station to her sister-in-law’s, where she is meant to stay while in the city.
+Her main concerns – perfectly understandable, by the way – are these two: being paid a fair price for the meat, and not being ripped off by the taxi driver when going from the train station to her sister-in-law’s, where she is meant to stay while in the city.
 Actually, this latter worry is a key piece in the film, and the screenplay relies a few times on it, as a recurring element, to introduce some subject or other, some character or message.

-Therefore, this story is simple -someone might even say ‘irrelevant’- only in appearance; but its content, its deep emotional nature and its social and human messages, are the kind that one doesn’t fully notice -leave aside assimilate- while watching the film, but rather they take a few hours’ ‘settlement’ and evocation in order to fully show up, when one realizes that the scenes insist in coming back to one’s recollectioin over and over.
-But if there’s a feeling that stands out above all others, like a gas within which the whole tale seems immerse, and lingers on afterwards -as remains the aroma of a rose after it withers-, that feeling is tenderness; and though this word is uttered just once or twice – and this only as in passing, its notion wraps up and transcends the film in a subtle, elegant, almost masterful way.
+Therefore, this story only in appearance is a trivial one; but its content, its deep emotional nature and its social and human messages are the kind that one doesn’t fully notice -leave aside assimilate- while watching the film, but rather take a few hours’ ‘settling in’ and evocation in order to fully show up, when one realizes that the scenes insist in coming back to one’s recollectioin over and over.
+But if there’s a feeling that stands out above all others, like a fluid within which the whole tale seems immerse, and lingers on afterwards -as remains the aroma of a rose after it withers-, that feeling is tenderness; and though this word is uttered just once or twice – and only as in passing, its notion wraps up and transcends the film in a subtle, elegant, almost masterful way.

-For the rest, as hinted above, the acting of all the cast (except for the girl, but it’s well known that children can’t interpret) is quite good, very natural, devoid of affected racousness and the too well known, pathetic, cheap gestures so common in our (meaning: Western) acting schools (so much so that we practically don’t even notice).
-Besides, I personally value a lot the fact that, despite the high proportion of beautiful women in Slavic societies (and how easy it would be to pick the prettiest ones!), the productors have chosen for a heroine a woman who neither is a beauty nor has a nice figure (a virtue, by the way, quite usual in Soviet cinema, where the lure for the audience is not the actors’ physics but their ability to communicate feelings and emotions).
+For the rest, as hinted above, the acting of all the cast (except for one girl, but it’s well known that children can’t interpret) is quite good, very natural, devoid of affected racousness and the too well known, pathetic, cheap gestures so common in our (meaning: Western) acting schools; so common that we practically don’t even notice it.
+Besides, I personally value a lot the fact that, despite the high proportion of beautiful women in Slavic societies (and how easy it would be to pick the prettiest ones!), the productors have chosen as the heroine an actress who is neither a beauty nor has a nice figure (a virtue, by the way, quite usual in Soviet cinema, where the lure for the audience is not the actors’ physics but their ability to communicate feelings and emotions).